-As a parent, you need to know how to protect your family law rights.
-Whether you have primary custody of your child, or you have visitation rights, it is crucial that you have a basic understanding of the Texas child custody and visitation laws.
+As a parent, you must know how to protect your family law rights.
+Whether you have primary custody of your child or you have visitation rights, it is crucial that you have a basic understanding of the Texas child custody and visitation laws.

 In this article, our top-rated Austin child custody attorney offers a comprehensive overview of child visitation laws in Texas.
-If you have any questions or concerns about visitation, child custody, child support, or any other family law issues, please do not hesitate to contact our law firm for fully confidential legal guidance.
+If you have any questions or concerns about visitation, child and custody agreements, child support, or any other family law issues, please do not hesitate to contact our law firm for fully confidential legal guidance.

 Know the Terms: Conservatorship, Possession, and Access

-Our state’s laws on child custody and child visitation laws are found under Chapter 153 of the Family Code.
+Our state’s child custody and visitation laws are under Chapter 153 of the Family Code.
 One of the many confusing things about Texas law is that the popular terms ‘custody’ and ‘visitation’ are not technically used in legal parlance.
-To be sure, the general concepts certainly do still exist, but the state of Texas has its own terms.
+The general concepts certainly do still exist, but the state of Texas has its own terms.
 The terms that you should know include:

-● Conservatorship: A conservatorship is a term that is used to note specific parental rights.
-Essentially, this term is used in place of the word ‘custody’.
+● Conservatorship: A conservatorship is a term used to note specific parental rights.
+Essentially, this term is used instead of the word ‘custody’.
 If you have a conservatorship over your child, you have at least some parental rights.
 However, there are several different types of conservatorships.
-In most cases, parents are appointed as joint managing conservators (JMCs).
+Parents are often appointed as joint managing conservators (JMCs).
 In effect, this means that they have shared custody.
-If a parent is granted sole managing conservatorship (SMC), which is not often done, then they will have sole custody.
+If a parent is granted sole managing conservatorship (SMC), which is not often done, they will have sole custody.
 Even with shared custody, one parent may be granted primary physical custody, meaning they will be the child’s primary joint managing conservator, whereas the noncustodial parent will be referred to as a possessory conservator.

-● Possession and Access: Instead of using the term ‘visitation’, the Texas family code uses the terms ‘possession’ and ‘access’.
-Under state law, parents will generally either agree to a possession and access schedule (visitation schedule) or this schedule will be set up by a family law court.
+● Possession and Access: Instead of using the term ‘visitation’, the Texas family code uses ‘possession’ and ‘access’.
+Under state law, parents will generally either agree to a possession and access schedule (visitation schedules) or a family law court will set up this schedule.
 This schedule is a key part of any successful parenting plan as it will set up the basic structure for how child visitation will work in your specific case.

 Understanding the Standard Possession Order (SPO)

 First, this order says that a parent can have possession of a child when both parents agree that they should have possession.
-With the SPO in place, parents who can work together have considerable latitude to make their own decisions when it comes to child visitation.
+With the SPO in place, parents who can work together have considerable latitude to make their own decisions regarding joint custody and child visitation.

-In addition, the Standard Possession Order also lays out very specific times for when a child should be with the non-custodial parent; in other words, when the child should be with the parent who has visitation rights.
+In addition to determining custody, the Standard Possession Order outlines very specific times for when a child should be with the non-custodial parent; in other words, when the child should be with the parent with visitation rights.
 When parents live within 100 miles of each other, the visiting parent is assumed to get:

 ● Every other weekend;